Magnesium is one of the most underrated minerals in our body.

 This happens rarely, but the simple reason for that is I consume lots of foods that are high in magnesium.

-You can do it as well, and most of these magnesium rich foods can be incorporated in your daily and weekly diet.
+You can do it as well, and most of these magnesium-rich foods can be incorporated into your daily and weekly diet.

 Let’s take a look at them.